 Although the Handbook of Operating Procedures states that Assistant Instructors (AIs) are to be assigned primarily to lower-division courses, there are some instances in which the use of AIs for upper-division instruction offers curriculum and other academic benefits and may receive the approval of the Office of Graduate Studies.
 In these cases, the faculty should establish the format for and content of their instructional service.
 In addition, all duties and services of assistant instructors are to be carried out under established supervision and direction of departmental faculty.

-For more information, please contact the Office of Graduate Studies: Shannon Harris, email@example.com
+For more information, please contact the Office of Graduate Studies: Julie Meyer, email@example.com

 From the Regents' Rules and Regulations: “Textbooks, notebooks, manuals or other materials for the use of students of a component institution, written or prepared by a member of the faculty of that institution, shall not be prescribed for the use of students in that institution or sold to such students until such books, notes, manuals, or materials shall have been approved with reasons stated, by the departmental faculty, the dean or deans concerned, and transmitted to the institutional head for approval and inclusion in the next regular docket.
 All such requests shall indicate the proposed prices and profits, and their authorization shall be effective only to the end of the fiscal year (August 31) for which such approval has been given.”